Eliza Battle

-The Eliza Battle was a Tombigbee River steamboat that ran a route between Columbus, Mississippi and Mobile, Alabama in the United States during the 1850s.
-She was destroyed in a fire on the river near modern Pennington, Alabama on March 1, 1858.
-It was the greatest maritime disaster in Tombigbee River history, with an estimated thirty-three people killed, out of roughly sixty passengers and a crew of forty-five.
-The disaster and its aftermath saw the Eliza Battle enter southwestern Alabama folklore as a ghost ship, with numerous purported sightings of the burning ship from just north of Pennington to Nanafalia downriver.
-The story of the disaster and associated folklore has been fictionalized in several published short stories, most notably in “The Phantom Steamboat of the Tombigbee” in 13 Alabama Ghosts and Jeffrey.
+The Eliza Battle was a Tombigbee River steamboat that ran a route between Columbus, Mississippi, and Mobile, Alabama, in the United States during the 1850s.
+She was destroyed in a fire on the river near modern Pennington, Alabama, on March 1, 1858.
+It was the greatest maritime disaster in Tombigbee River history, with an estimated 33 people killed, out of roughly 60 passengers and a crew of 45.
+The disaster and its aftermath caused the Eliza Battle to enter southwestern Alabama folklore as a ghost ship, with numerous purported sightings of the burning ship from just north of Pennington to Nanafalia downriver.
+The story of the disaster and associated folklore has been fictionalized in several published short stories, most notably in "The Phantom Steamboat of the Tombigbee" in 13 Alabama Ghosts and Jeffrey.